Conference Lodging Allowance

 2. What if the lodging rate for the conference exceeds the maximum locality lodging ceiling rate?

-a.
-The traveler should seek other lodging within the conference lodging location area using the contracted CTO/TMC of the respective organization.
+The traveler should seek other lodging, within the conference lodging location area, using the contracted TMC of the respective organization.

-b.
-If the contracted CTO/TMC cannot find suitable lodging within the maximum locality lodging rate, the traveler may submit an AEA request to the designated Agency/Service authority that authorizes the conference attendance.
-AEA is a discretionary allowance that is subject to the organization decision made in the GOV’T’s interest (never for personal convenience) IAW JFTR, par.
-U4320 or JTR, par.
-C4320.
+If the contracted TMC cannot find suitable lodging within the maximum locality lodging rate, the traveler may submit an AEA request to the designated Service/DoD Agency authority that authorizes the conference attendance.
+AEA is a discretionary allowance that is subject to the organization decision made in the Gov’t’s interest (never for personal convenience) IAW JTR, par.
+4320.

 3. Does the AEA rate apply to the locality M&IE rate?

-AEA for M&IE may apply as a rare exception to Service/Agency policy IAW JFTR or JTR, Chapter 4 (Part C).
-AEA is intended for unavoidable excess per diem costs during official TDY travel.
+AEA, for M&IE, may apply as a rare exception to Service/DoD Agency policy, IAW JTR, Ch 4, Part C. AEA is intended for unavoidable excess per diem costs during official TDY travel.
 TDY travel planned in a timely manner usually eliminates AEA use.

 4. What were the previous conference lodging rules prior to 1 January 2014?

-The conference lodging allowance (CLA) rule and AEA were the per diem allowance options that were available to the Agency/Service before 1 January 2014.
+The conference lodging allowance (CLA) rule and AEA were the per diem allowance options that were available to the Service/DoD Agency before 1 January 2014.
 See Q1 for CLA elimination.
-TDY travel that commences prior to 1 January 2014 may be reimbursed at 125% of the maximum locality lodging rate until the TDY is terminated when authorized/approved by the Agency/Service.
+TDY travel that starts prior to 1 January 2014 may be reimbursed at 125% of the maximum locality lodging rate until the TDY is terminated, when authorized/approved by the Service/DoD Agency.

 5. Are there additional JTR authorities for a disabled or special needs traveler required to attend a conference?

 JTR, par.
-C7415 does allow additional allowances for special needs traveler whom is validated as such by the Agency/Service reasonable accommodation policy.
-The additional allowances may ranges from accompanied escort to dietary concerns subject to the verification by the organization.
+7815 does allow additional allowances for an eligible special needs civilian traveler who is validated as such by the Service/DoD Agency reasonable accommodation policy.
+Additional allowances may range from accompanied escort to dietary concerns, subject to the verification by the organization.